avierkin03/test_ruffier/README.md

 # TEST RUFIER
-This program will allow you to conduct an initial diagnosis of your health using the Rufier test.
+This program (written in python using the PyQt5 library) will allow you to conduct an initial diagnosis of your health using the Rufier test.

 Rufier's test is a loading complex designed to assess the heart's performance during physical exertion.